New Mexico Hunting License: Cost, Requirements & How to Apply

 New Mexico Hunting License Fees (2025-2026)

 New Mexico offers exceptional hunting managed by the New Mexico Department of Game and Fish (NMDGF).
-The Land of Enchantment features dramatic landscape from Chihuahuan desert to alpine mountains, supporting mule deer, elk, pronghorn antelope, oryx (gemsbok), ibex, Barbary sheep, javelina, black bear, mountain lion, wild turkey, and Gambel's quail.
-New Mexico has one of the most affordable base licenses at just $15 for residents and $65 for non-residents.
-However, big game hunts require draw tags — non-resident elk can cost $548-$773 and deer $283-$368 depending on hunt quality.
+Effective April 1, 2026, New Mexico implemented its first license fee increase in over 20 years.
+Resident hunters now pay $25 for a base Game Hunting License, while non-residents pay $110.
+The state features dramatic landscapes supporting mule deer, elk, pronghorn, oryx, and ibex.
+Most big game hunts require draw tags, with non-resident elk ranging from $548-$773.
 The state is unique in offering oryx and ibex hunting at White Sands Missile Range.
-The Habitat Management & Access Validation (HMAV, $4) and Habitat Stamp ($10) are required additionally.
+The Habitat Management & Access Validation (HMAV, $4) and Habitat Stamp ($10) are still required additionally.
 License year runs April 1 through March 31.

 Hunter Education Requirements